chrultrabook/docs/src/docs/installing/ectool.md

 ## Installing Ectool

-You can download `ectool` for Linux from [here](https://tree123.org/files/utils/ectool).
+If you use Fedora or Ultramarine Linux, you can install the `chromium-ectool` package from the [Terra repository](https://terra.fyralabs.com).
+Otherwise, you can download `ectool` for Linux from [here](https://tree123.org/files/utils/ectool).
 For Windows users, `ectool` is installed when you install CoolStar's Chrome EC driver and is located in `C:\Program Files\crosec\ectool.exe`.

 ## Uses